SpectralVectors/sasse-docs/WhatIsSASSE.md

 ---
 - What Is The SASSE Library?
 {:toc}
-# Introduction
 ## What Is The SASSE Library?
 The SASSE Library is a series of shaders, assets, effects and utilities designed to give you fast, high-quality stylized renders.

 SASSE stands for Stylized Assets, Spectral Shaders and Effects.

-It is an evolution of an [earlier addon](https://github.com/SpectralVectors/GhibliGenerator), designed to take advantage of Blender's Asset Browser and Geometry Nodes to give you easily accessible, procedural and customizable stylized assets and effects.
+It is an evolution of an [earlier addon](https://github.com/SpectralVectors/GhibliGenerator) of mine, designed to take advantage of Blender's Asset Browser and Geometry Nodes to give you easily accessible, procedural and customizable stylized assets and effects.

 ## Why Make It?
 There are already many excellent toon shading setups for Blender, though for some you must adopt unique workflows to achieve the best results (e.g. UV or Normal editing, channel based lighting).